ahsu1230/mathnavigatorSite/constellations/orion/README.md

 # Orion

 Our core API service.
-This webserver will provide
+This webserver will provide the main API to allow web clients to interact with our MySQL database.
+This is where users, programs, classes, announcements are created and persisted into the database.

 ## How to run the Orion webserver